wazuh/wazuh-documentation/source/amazon/services/supported-services/inspector.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: The Wazuh module for AWS provides capabilities to monitor AWS based services.
-See how to configure Amazon Inspector in this section of our documentation.
+  :description: Amazon Inspector is an automated security assessment service.
+Learn how to configure Amazon Inspector in this section of our documentation.

 .. _amazon_inspector: